 To finish up the coloring process, use black watercolor (with a high concentration of water) to fill in half of the remaining open spaces on the paper.
 The result should look something like the photo below:

 Once the paint is dry, use a glue stick or another adhesive to affix the artwork to the front of the black card.
-Try to center the artwork to the best of your ability!
+Center the artwork on the cardstock to the best of your ability.

-Next, use the hand-lettering style of your choice to write “HAPPY FATHER’S DAY” on the white paper rectangle.
-I opted to use George Style Lettering because it corresponds with the diagonal lines in the card.
+Next, use George Style Lettering to write “HAPPY FATHER’S DAY” on the white paper rectangle.
+Don’t skip drawing diagonal lines in the lettering!

-Affix the white rectangle to the black rectangle; try to center the white rectangle as best you can.
+Affix the white rectangle to the black rectangle.

-Use tape to affix the two thin strips of paper to the back of the “HAPPY FATHER’S DAY” tag.
+Use tape or glue to affix the two thin strips of paper to the back of the “HAPPY FATHER’S DAY” tag.
 Make sure the strips are evenly spaced and parallel!

 Fold the sash around the card.
 Keep an eye on the front of the card as you are folding; you want to make sure the tag is in the center!
-Once everything is centered, you can glue the ends of the sash together.
-(If you would like more information about how to fold/make paper sashes like this one, you might be interested in reading Paper Belly Bands: Three Simple Tutorials.)
+Once you’ve centered everything, you can glue the ends of the sash together.